Shopify/mobile-buy-sdk-ios/README.md

 #### Customer Orders [⤴](#table-of-contents)

-We can obtain order history for a customer as well:
+You can also obtain a customer's order history:

 ```swift
 let query = Storefront.buildQuery { $0